 What are my withholding requirements?

 When a bettor’s winnings trigger reporting to the IRS, you’re required to withhold federal, state and local taxes.
 Once you’re required to withhold taxes, you must then file Form W-2G and Ohio IT-501 to remit the income tax withheld.
 These two forms are due monthly on the 10th day of the month following the end of the reporting period.

 How does the type of license I have impact my tax requirements as a sports gaming proprietor?

 Ohio’s sportsbooks, management services providers, and mobile management service providers are licensed and regulated by the Ohio Casino Control Commission.
 The Commission offers three types of licenses — type A, type B, and type C (see below).
 If you hold a Type A or B license, the Ohio Department of Taxation is responsible for administering your sports gaming receipts tax.
 If you hold a Type C license, the Ohio Lottery Commission is responsible for administering your sports gaming tax.

 Keeping some of these important tax ramifications top of mind might help you avoid scrambling during the next tax season blitz.

-Contact Matthew Tomko at email@example.com or a member of your service team to discuss this topic further.
+Contact Matt Tomko at email@example.com or a member of your service team to discuss this topic further.

 Cohen & Company is not rendering legal, accounting or other professional advice.
 Information contained in this post is considered accurate as of the date of publishing.
 Any action taken based on information in this blog should be taken only after a detailed review of the specific facts, circumstances and current law.